 Entering the world of professional audio and music production is relatively easy these days.
 All you need to do is download a digital audio workstation (DAW) and start working on your new project.
-Often, these DAWs do most of the job themselves, creating the perfect creative environment for your audio project.
+Often, these DAWs do most of the job themselves, whether you work on a computer or use DAW for iPad for example, they are creating the perfect creative environment for your audio project.

 However, as you start digging deeper into the potential of your software, you’ll realize there are audio settings you can adjust to improve the quality of your content.
 One of those settings is undoubtedly the sample rate.

 Knowing what sample rates are and which rate is the best for your project is a fundamental aspect of audio production.
 One that can change the quality of your creations dramatically.
 There’s no one-size-fits-all answer when it comes to sample rate.
 Depending on the content you’re bringing to life, you’ll have to choose the suitable settings to guarantee optimal results.

 In this article, I’ll explain what sample rate is why it’s essential.
 I’ll also go over which sample rate you should use based on whether you’re a music producer, an audio engineer working in video, or a voice-over actor.

 It would be impossible to explain the importance of sample rate without giving an overview of human hearing and how audio gets converted from analog to digital.
 So I’ll start the article with a brief introduction to those topics.